mendix/docs/content/releasenotes/platform-portal/index.md

 * Backup creation was reported as backup restore action in activity feed, which is now fixed.
 * We addressed and fixed an issue that adds a backup activity item each time the backups page is viewed.
-* The environment details list was slow for some of our users, which is now fixed.
+* The environment details list was loading slowly for some of our users, which is now fixed.

 ### February 19th, 2018